yydzero/yydzero.github.io/_posts/2016-07-06-docker_cheat_sheet.md

 * how to attach to a process using gdb?
 	* the container must be run with option --privileged
-	* --privileged option must be supplied when docker exec
+	* --privileged option must be provided when docker exec